-Photographic prints, moving images and audio files from the Archives Service Center are typically available for reproduction.
+Photographic prints, moving images and audio files from Archives & Special Collections are typically available for reproduction.
 Anyone interested in ordering reproductions should consult our Ordering Reproductions Page for information on fees, policies, and to download the appropriate request form.

 Credit cards are now accepted.
 Should you wish to pay by Visa or MasterCard, please call Miriam Meislik at 412-648-3096 or Laura Brooks at 412-648-3223 to arrange payment.

 We strongly encourage that you contact us prior to submitting requests to verify pricing and availability!!

 High-resolution digital files are also available for all Archives & Special Collections content that appears on the Historic Pittsburgh website, as well as content available as part of any of our digital collections.
 Digitized content from our member institutions may also be available so please contact the specific repository for additional information.

 Researchers can also request digital copies of archival photographs and other content that has not yet been digitized.